Article Translations: (Spanish)

 What Happens in an Asthma Flare-Up?

 Asthma is a disease of the breathing tubes that deliver air in and out of the lungs.
-When someone has asthma, these airways (also called bronchial tubes and bronchioles) might be slightly inflamed or swollen, even when the person seems to be breathing fine.
+When someone has asthma, these airways (also called bronchial tubes) might be slightly inflamed or swollen, even when the person seems to be breathing fine.

 During a flare-up: